 The 2012 OMB Managing Government Records Directive put NARA in charge of the effort with the goal of having all permanent records stored electronically by 2019.
 Additionally, the government is facing a deadline of 2016 for the storage of agency email messages in a digital format.
 Another goal is to set standards for the maturity of records management programs.

-The E-Discovery, Records & Information Management Conference has been pre-approved to offer 5.5 Institute of Certified Records Managers (ICRM) Certification Maintenance Points (CMP).
+The E-Discovery, Records & Information Management Conference will apply to offer TBD Institute of Certified Records Managers (ICRM) Certification Maintenance Points (CMP).

 Attendees can request a Certificate of Completion (a sign-up sheet will be available at the registration desk), which will note the ICRM pre-approved code.
 Attending CRMs can submit their requests online via the new ICRM database at www.icrm.org, and attach the evidentiary documentation to their request.